torchnyu/blog/_posts/2019-11-13-get-that-big-n-job.md

 spots fill up, has to due with the way big companies recruit.
 There's two parts of the recruitment process: hiring and team placement.
 In some companies, such as Google, the team placement is done alongside hiring.
-In others, companies recruit for a divison, then place interns in specific teams later.
+In others, companies recruit for a division, then place interns in specific teams later.
 Either way, the teams/divisions that are more desirable tend to fill up early, whether due to returning interns requesting that team, or specific requests by applicants.
 While any